craftingcity/The-Known-World/Notes on the Multiverse/Inner/Alaturmen/Places/Southwestern Central/Kailkeep/Chapter Two - Level One; Hook.md

 ##### Injured or Retired Loyalists
 Groups of goblin and guand work this level of the Hells for the Kobolds of Inner Kailkeep.
 Most of the intelligent life here has some minor physical disability – anyone who could fight well would still be entertaining in the Hells.
 It is the security of these lower levels that is the purpose of these weaker loyalists.

+All of the loyalists on this level keep a side-arm and an alert horn (generally made of ivory or iron) with them, such as a dagger or a small metal club, but the higher-grade equipment is exported or kept in the **Armory** (13) when it is not in use.

-Due to their injuries, the Loyalists here will call for an alert before grouping in the Armory (13) and sending their strongest to hold the Spiked Defenses (15) and Primary Production (7) rooms.
+Due to their injuries, the Loyalists here will call for an alert before grouping in the **Armory** (13) and sending their strongest to hold the **Spiked Defenses** (15) and **Primary Production** (7) rooms.
 Any Guand that still have their abilities or Goblin that have both legs and at least one arm would be among those fighters.

 ##### Unusual Rats
 Unusually Large Rats are bred by the Loyalists who work this Level.
 Some of these Large Rats have gotten loose, and begun to move about the Lower Floors.